-- Variable remuneration depends on the sustainable and risk-adjusted performance of the Bank in the appraised year; - Variable remuneration deferral rules are applicable to Identified Staff and other employees whose remuneration places them at the same remuneration level as Identified Staff employees; - At least 50% of the variable remuneration component will be deferred over a 3-year period;
+- Wariable remuneration depends on the sustainable and risk-adjusted performance of the Bank in the appraised year; - Variable remuneration deferral rules are applicable to Identified Staff; - At least 50% of the variable remuneration component will be deferred over a 4-year period;

-- This percentage should be increased to 60% when the amount of variable remuneration represents more than 100% of the fixed remuneration; - Variable remuneration is subject to malus or clawback arrangements.
+- This percentage should be increased to 60% when the amount of variable remuneration represents more than 100% of the fixed remuneration; - Wariable remuneration is subject to malus or clawback arrangements.
 The Bank observes specific criteria, in accordance with the applicable regulations and the "Haitong Bank S.A.
 Remuneration Policy", as described in section "8.
 Revocation Of Deferred Components" of said Policy.